idesignstuff/narsil/README.md

 # narsil

-Hopefully a split ortho wireless choc board with optional encoders 4x5 + 3 or 4 thumbs per side
+Hopefully someday a split ortho wireless choc board with optional encoders 4x5 + 3(with encoder) or 4 thumbs per side
-5x5 matrix, so an encoder will require some use of bodge wires or the NFC pins to get gpio for them
+5x5 matrix, so an encoder (on high speed pins) will require the NFC (low speed) pins to get enough gpio for all the keys.